djinn-ci/djinn/docs/user/drivers.md

 Listed below are the properties required for the SSH driver,

-* `driver.address` - this is the address of the server that Djinn should connect to for build execution.
+* `driver.address` - this is the address of the server that Djinn CI should connect to for build execution.